eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

   - The upcoming stops and their planned timing (or trigger condition) is automatically shown along the route.
 To show only the next round of a cyclic route (i.e. for public transport), disable the checkbox 'show looped route'
   - Direction reversal of rail vehicles will be shown along the route with the text 'reverse' and an index.
   - To show the index of each edge along the route, the vehicle visualization option 'Show route index' can be activated
-- Thow show the route of person, right click and select *Show Current Route*.
+- To show the route of a person, right click and select *Show Current Route*.
 To show the trajectory on a walkingarea, select *Show Walkingarea Path*.
 - To highlight an arbitrary set of edges in the simulation create a